 Garlic Herb Roasted Fingerling Potatoes

-I always start with just tossing potatoes in olive oil, salt and pepper, but I do like some simple additions including citrus, garlic and herbs.
+It’s easy to do this variation with garlic and herbs.
+I always start with just tossing potatoes in olive oil, salt and pepper, but I do like some simple additions for taste including citrus (such as these lemon rosemary roasted potatoes), garlic and herbs.
 And not necessarily using them all at once!
-For this recipe, I focus on just garlic and fresh herbs.

 What are Fingerling Potatoes?